 If you are experiencing symptoms of cholera, your doctor will first look at your history to check if you have travelled to any areas where cholera can spread.
 They will also check for other signs of cholera like reduced skin elasticity and dry mucous membranes in the nose, eyelids and mouth.
 If your doctor suspects a case of cholera, you will be asked to provide a stool sample.

-The sample will then be examined to identify the presence of the bacteria Vibrio cholerae
+The sample will then be examined to identify the presence of the bacteria Vibrio cholerae.

-Common treatment methods for cholera in India include:
+Common treatment for cholera in India include:

 - Rehydration – Drinking lots of water and ORS solution will compensate for fluids lost from the body.
 ORS is available at any medical store